• Skip to main content

 My husband was in a cooking mood over the Martin Luther King holiday weekend and made a huge pan of lasagna.
 When my husband is in a cooking mood, I let him have at it!

-Although I love my carbs, I do try to limit them and two carb-heavy dishes in the fridge for the week were too much.
+Although I love my carbs, I try to limit them, and two carb-heavy dishes in the fridge for the week were too much.
 So, Spinach Goat Cheese Bisque with Crispy Lemon Chickpeas was born!

 Photo of three servings of Spinach and Goat Cheese Bisque with Crispy Lemon Chickpeas garnished with yogurt and chickpeas on gray background.

-How to make Spinach Goat Cheese Bisque with Crispy Lemon Chickpeas:
+How to make Spinach Bisque and Crispy Lemon Chickpeas:

 • First, get the chickpeas going.
 Drain and rinse a 15-ounce can of chickpeas (AKA garbanzo beans).